-Green solutions offer the flexibility needed for climate change that 19th-century infrastructure cannot handle increasing floods and droughts.
-Green infrastructure offers a modern approach to protect the health, safety, and quality of life.
+Green solutions offer the flexibility needed for climate change that 19th-century infrastructure cannot handle, increasing floods and droughts.
+Green infrastructure provides a modern approach to protecting health, safety, and quality of life.

-In Napa, CA instead of the traditional way of lining their river with concrete, they have restored their rivers and wetlands as natural water channels.
-It has protected 2,700 homes and prevented $26 million in flood damage, according to the article.
+In Napa, CA, instead of lining their river with concrete, they have restored their rivers and wetlands as natural water channels instead of the traditional way of lining their river with concrete.
+According to the article, it has protected 2,700 homes and prevented $26 million in flood damage.